Plate Tectonic Movement Visualizations

 Tectonic Setting of Active Costa Rican Volcanoes (more info) This 3D visualization provides the tectonic context for volcanic activity in Costa Rica.
 Active volcanoes are confined to northern Costa Rica because the subducted Cocos plate is relatively deep there.
 In contrast, almost no volcanic activity happens in the south because of processes directly or indirectly related to the subduction of the Cocos Ridge.

-Discovering Plate Boundaries (more info) This exercise is based on several world maps containing earthquake, volcano, topography, satellite gravity, and seafloor age data.
+Discovering Plate Boundaries ( This site may be offline. ) This exercise is based on several world maps containing earthquake, volcano, topography, satellite gravity, and seafloor age data.
 Developed by Dale S. Sawyer, Professor of Earth Science at Rice University, 'Discovering Plate Boundaries' utilizes a novel "jigsaw" manner in which student groups access the maps and use them to discover, classify, and describe plate boundary types.
 This resource is also found in the 'NSDL Using Data in the Classroom Portal' here at SERC.

 Exploring Earth (more info) Plate tectonic animations of 1.)
 Alternating magnetic polarity recorded at mid-ocean ridges (divergence), 2.)
 Processes that occur along plate boundaries (divergent, convergent, and transform motion), and 3.)
 Growth of a continent (convergence and subduction).
 Animations coded as ES0803, ES0804, and ES0804 found in Chapter 8: Plate Tectonics.
 Created by the Center for Earth and Space Science Education at TERC, Inc., Cambridge, Massachusetts.